TEAM

 Yunuen Cisneros

-Yunuen Cisneros is PEBC’s Community Outreach and Inclusion Manager, and supports the PEBC Teacher Residency in recruiting diverse and talented individuals to join the teaching profession and supporting the selection process.
+Yunuen Cisneros is PEBC’s Community Outreach and Engagement Manager, and supports the PEBC Teacher Residency in recruiting diverse and talented individuals to join the teaching profession and supporting the selection process.

 Later she worked at the U.S. Department of Education’s Office of International Affairs.
 She also worked in the Youth Program of a political party and participated in Presidential and Senatorial campaigns.